 - Other types of online gambling are forecast to generate $200 million in gross gaming revenue over the same period (citing another study from Eilers & Krejcik Gaming)

-GAN and Parx Casino have not yet released much by way of details as far as how the sportsbook will look and function when it goes live, but the press release did state GAN will be able to combine in-persona and online rewards into a single loyalty program.
+GAN and Parx Casino have not yet released much by way of details as far as how the sportsbook will look and function when it goes live, but the press release did state GAN will be able to combine in-person and online rewards into a single loyalty program.
 This means bets placed online or in-person will accrue rewards points which can then be redeemed for perks either online or in-person.

 GAN Chief Commercial Officer Jeff Berman said this in regarding the announcement: